si13b/hosttasks/README.md

 }
 ```

-The location of the config file is the second argument on both commands.
+The location of the config file can be specified with the `config` option.

 ## Usage

+NOTE: You must run hosttasks with sudo/Administrator privileges, since the hosts files on most systems is restricted.
+This means that you trust this program to not do *bad things* to your system.
+As per the LICENSE file, no warranty is provided.
+I recommend that you read the source code as a precaution.

 ### Resetting